Eating Disorders and Stress Positively Correlated with Body Mass Index in Adolescents at Attaqwa 02 Tarumajaya Middle School

 Photo by Toa Heftiba on Unsplash

-Background: Poor body perceptions may cause stress that lead to an increased risk of eating disorders that subsequently affect nutritional status.
-However, this relationship in adolescent is still hardly explored.
+Background: Poor body perceptions may cause stress that leads to an increased risk of eating disorders that subsequently affect nutritional status.
+However, this relationship in adolescents is still hardly explored.

-Conclusion: Eating disorders and stress scores correlated significantly with body mass index z-score in adolescents.
-Health and nutrition promotion to prevent eating disorder and stress should be encouraged to reduce risk of obesity in adolescent.
+Conclusions: Eating disorders and stress scores correlated significantly with body mass index z-score in adolescents.
+Health and nutrition promotion to prevent eating disorders and stress should be encouraged to reduce the risk of obesity in adolescents.